svsraju/Analysis-of-Violent-Crime-Data/README.md

 Choosing the Final Model
 ---
 In each of the models the final model selected is based up on the accuracy and kappa values from the resamples and the parameter tuning.
 The final model from multinomial Logistic Regression, Gradient Boosting, Support Vector Machine, K-Nearest Neighbor, Random Forest, Neural Network is selected by checking the accuracy and kappa values of the model and also finding the accuracy, kappa and ROC on the validation set.
 It is observed that both accuracy and kappa values are high for Gradient Boosting.
-Also, let us check the performance of these models on the validation set.

 ---
 List of external links that I used for help